AnshKhurana/SPC/README.md

 To sync with your SPC, enter the following command and choose any of the offered syncing strategies.
 ```
     $ spc --sync
+    Choose spc sync approach:
+    1. Mirror local directory to server
+    2. Merge Server and disk contents and perform overwrites on server
+    3. Merge Server and disk contents and perform overwrites on client

+    Enter choice[1-3] or s to show status: <your choice>
 ```
 #### Advanced usage: